 When looking for areas of improvement, try to focus on changes to improve the flow of patients through the process.
 Continuous flow is the ideal and moves patients through the system without them having to wait.
 However, continuous flow is not always possible, so instead other changes might be introduced—such as first-in, first-out (FIFO).

 Another idea would be to take a look at the takt time, which can help you decipher the pace of demand.
 In this case, takt time can be interpreted as the number of patients that can be treated per unit of time.
-Both Minitab Workspace and Companion by Minitab will calculate takt time automatically.
+Both Minitab Workspace and Minitab Engage will calculate takt time automatically.

 Once you have completed the current and future state maps, you can compare the two, quantify improvement opportunities and look at how to implement the changes.
 In this example, the triage and sort/appointment steps might be combined so that fewer visits to the hospital were required by the patient and they receive treatment faster.